How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 4. Follow-up

-• Provide written next steps
+• They value written next steps

 5. Additional insights